dotnet/coreclr/README.md

 Typically users run through the build and use instructions first with an unmodified build, just to familiarize themselves with the procedures and to confirm that the instructions work.
 After that you will want to actually make modifications and debug any issues those modifications might cause.
-See the following link for more.
+See the following links for more.

  * [Editing and Debugging](Documentation/workflow/EditingAndDebugging.md) and
  * [Documentation on the .NET Core Runtime](Documentation/README.md)